cdm-processors/cdm-devkit/docs/guides/8-external-build-systems.md

 - Debug information (`.dbg.json`)

 > [!TIP]
-> Check out [Using CLI](./7-using-cli.md) to learn how to call assembler from command line
+> Check out [Using CLI](./7-using-cli.md) to learn how to call assembler from command line.

 > [!IMPORTANT]
-> Make sure to export debug information during build process
+> Make sure to export debug information during build process.
 >
 > In order to do it:
 > - Add `--debug` to object file creation steps